-Eligibility for financial support will be determined by a number of indicators; in order to qualify, students whose household incomes fall within these bands will be required to meet low participation criteria (the student's household is located in an area that traditionally has had low levels of participation in higher education (quintiles 1 and 2) as defined by the Higher Education Funding Council for England (HEFCE) or is classified as social housing).
-A full list of postcodes and their classification by participation (POLARv3) can be found on the HEFCE website and social housing data can be accessed on the University of Kent site7.
+Eligibility for the Kent Financial Support Package will be determined by a number of indicators; in order to qualify, students under 21 whose household incomes fall within these bands will be required to meet low participation criteria (the student's household is located in an area that traditionally has had low levels of participation in higher education (quintiles 1 and 2) as defined by the Higher Education Funding Council for England (HEFCE) or is classified as social housing).
+A full list of postcodes and their classification by participation (POLARv3) can be found on the HEFCE website and social housing data can be accessed on the University of Kent site.

+Students who are 21 or over (at the 30th September on their year of entry) will be eligible for the Kent Mature Student Bursary if they meet the household income thresholds as outlined above.
 Equally, all eligible candidates will have attended state funded education (including state funded secondary or Further Education aged 16 onwards).
-Students with disabilities in receipt of DSA8 with an income up to £42,875 are also eligible.
+Students with disabilities in receipt of DSA with an income up to £42,875 are also eligible.
 All care leavers will also be eligible for the same financial package.
-Socio-economic and first in family data will
+Socio-economic and first in family data will also be requested so that eligibility can be ranked should demand exceed supply.
+Medway School of Pharmacy students who also satisfy these criteria will be eligible for the same range of support packages.